Published on: 17/01/2021

-Since 2005 IRC has been working with Uganda to achieve full, sustainable WASH services by 2020.
+Since 2005 IRC has been working in Uganda to build systems that deliver water sanitation and hygiene services that last.

 We believe that strong systems at district and national levels can deliver and maintain universal access to water, sanitation and hygiene, and address the specific targets of SDG6 by 2030.

 Our strategy to achieve the vision is hinged on partnerships and networks.
 IRC Uganda collaborates with national government agencies and district local governments, CSOs, research and academic institutions, private institutions, and other key WASH stakeholders to collectively ensure that the human right to WASH is granted for everyone, at all times.

 Through our long-term partnership with Kabarole and the new Bunyangabu district local governments, we are supporting learning processes; conducting action research to address service delivery gaps; facilitating public-private partnerships for operations and maintenance; lobbying for increased sector coordination and financing; and piloting new service delivery models.
 Some of the results of this partnership include:

 Regionally, IRC Uganda works with the Regional Technical Support Unit 6 (TSU6), Albert Water Management Zone and Mid-western umbrella utility organisation to support long-term investment planning towards achievement of SDG 6 in the two districts.

 Through advocacy platforms such as UWASNET, Environment and Natural Resources network and others, IRC Uganda seeks to influence government decisions on public finance, resource mobilisation and utilisation for equitable and sustainable development.
 IRC supports government initiatives namely the National Hand Washing Initiative (NHWI), the Parliamentary Forum for WASH, the National Sanitation Working Group to promote positive hygiene behaviour change, WASH governance and lobby for increased government financing for the sector.